Xunnamius/hashnav/README.md

 	hashNav.unregisterObservers(name1[, name2[, name3[, ...]]]);

 ####Arguments
 1. name - (`string`) The name of the observer or group of observers to unregister.
-If the `all` keyword is passed in, *all* observers will be unregistered (rendering any argument following 'all' useless).
+If the `all` keyword is passed in, *all* observers will be unregistered (rendering any argument following `all` useless).

 ####Examples
 	// Unregisters observer1, Xunnamius, Linkin, and Park